Damned Devotion: Release

 On November 2, 2017, Wasser announced the release of her new album, along with the single "Warning Bell".

 Critical reception

 Damned Devotion was met with "universal acclaim" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 81 based on 11 reviews.
 Aggregator Album of the Year gave the release a 76 out of 100 based on a critical consensus of 12 reviews.

+Track listing

+All tracks are written by Joan Wasser, except "Steed", "The Silence" and "Talk About It Later", which are co-credited to Parker Kindred.